2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/hybrid/index.md

 If you have complex code, a simple trick is to place it in a separate file (so the Razor compiler won't complain) and then use `CreateInstance(...)` or `Html.Partial(...)` to call that if you are in the correct system.

+## Set Page Properties and Headers for Hybrid Apps

+In Dnn you were able to use RazorBlade to set Title or add Headers.
+Since RazorBlade has a static implementation, this cannot work in Oqtane.

+To solve this we created the [IPageService](xref:NetCode.Razor.Services.IPageService).

+## Set Http Status Codes for Hybrid Apps

+In Dnn you could simply get the HttpContext and change the Response object.
+This uses a static implementation which dosen't work in Oqtane.

+To solve this we created the [IPageService](xref:NetCode.Razor.Services.IPageService).

+## Search Integration

+Previously in Dnn you could write some `CustomizeSearch` code in the Razor-file which we decided to deprecate in future.
+From now on please use the the feature [described here](xref:NetCode.Search.Index).
+Note that as of now, Oqtane doesn't have a search indexer, so there it will simply have no effect, but your code will run on both platforms.

 ---